 On a clear day the view from the peak is quite spectacular, you'll be able to see Mt.
 Fuji, Yatsugatake, the Central Alps, the Northern Alps, and Kitadake.
 The mountain also features some interesting shrines as it was the subject of Shinto worship during the 18th and 19th century.

-Car: If you're driving and want to hike the Kuroto ridge route, simply park at the free Ojiragawa Canyon parking lot.
-Although, you'll need to hike back the same way if you're parking here.
+If you're driving and want to hike the Kuroto ridge route, simply park at the free Ojira-gawa Canyon parking lot.
+However, you'll need to hike back the same way if you're parking here.
 Alternatively, you could park overnight at the Kobuchizawa train station and catch a taxi to Ojiragawa Canyon.

-Kyoto & Osaka to Kofu: The cheapest option is an overnight bus to Kofu Station from Kyoto and Osaka.
+From Kyoto & Osaka: The cheapest option is an overnight bus to Kofu Station.
 You can view all the details and make reservations here.
 It takes over 7 hours and the price ranges from ¥6,000 to ¥9,000.
-Alternatively you could take the Shinkansen.
+Alternatively, you could take the Shinkansen.

-Tokyo to Kofu: There is a train that runs all the way to Kofu from Shinjuku station.
-It takes about 90 mins and costs around ¥2,500 for a non reserved seat.
+From Tokyo: There is a train that runs all the way to Kofu from Shinjuku Station.
+It takes about 90 mins and costs around ¥2,500 for a non-reserved seat.

-Taxi: Once you arrive at Kofu you will need to take another train to Kobuchizawa station, and then catch a taxi to Ojiragawa Canyon.
-Although not the closest station, Kobuchizawa is the best option for a taxi because it's a descent size and you won't need to pay the extra fee for making a reservation.
+The Taxi: Once you arrive at Kofu you will need to take another train to Kobuchizawa Station, and then catch a taxi to Ojira-gawa Canyon.
+Although not the closest station, Kobuchizawa is the best option because the station is big enough that the taxis often wait for customers there - so you won't need to pay the extra fee for making a reservation.
 The taxi will cost about ¥2,500.

-Getting to Chino station takes a combination of 2 busses with over 2 hours of travel time, the good news is the stopover in Senryuso has an onsen.
+Getting to Chino station takes a combination of 2 buses with over 2 hours of travel time, the good news is the stopover in Senryuso has an onsen.

 There is only one bus service between Senryuso and Chino station, I couldn't find current timetable info online, however, as of 2022, the times for the Chino station bus were: